alegarcia4/studyspaces/README.md

 ## 🧠 Description

-**Study Spots Finder** is a web-based application that allows users to search for nearby quiet, productive places to study such as coffee shops, libraries, and study lounges.
+** StudySpaces ** is a web-based application that allows users to search for nearby quiet, productive places to study such as coffee shops, libraries, and study lounges.
 It uses the **Google Maps Places API** and **Geolocation API** to fetch and display results based on the user's current location.

 Built to help students and remote workers easily find the perfect environment for focus and productivity.